Tyratox/asl-project/README.md

 ## Hardening

-The easierst way to run the scripts in this folder is the following:
+The easiest way to run the scripts in this folder is the following:

 1. Run `su` and authenticate as root using your password
 2. Install git by running `apt-get install git`